Takumi Minamino: Liverpool

+2019–2021

 In December 2019, Liverpool agreed to a deal to sign Minamino from Salzburg in January 2020 after activating his £7.25 million release clause, making him the first Japanese player to play for the club.
 Salzburg's sporting director Christoph Freund commented that "The big clubs have been watching him and, if I was them, I'd have no hesitation to sign him.
 Takumi is ready to make the next step in January."
 On 18 December 2019, he had his Liverpool medical in preparation for his 1 January 2020 transfer to the team.

-On 5 January 2020, Minamino made his Liverpool debut in the club's FA Cup win over Everton, and made his Premier League debut against Wolverhampton Wanderers, coming on in the first half for Sadio Mané on 23 January.
+On 5 January 2020, Minamino made his Liverpool debut in the club's 2019–20 FA Cup win over Everton, and made his Premier League debut against Wolverhampton Wanderers, coming on in the first half for Sadio Mané on 23 January.
 On 29 August, Minamino came on as a substitute, replacing Neco Williams, to score his first ever goal for Liverpool at the 73rd minute, and then to score the 4th penalty in the following penalty shoot-out, in the 2020 FA Community Shield against Arsenal.
 On 19 December, Minamino scored his first league goal for Liverpool, as he scored the opener in a 7–0 away win over Crystal Palace.

-Southampton (loan)

 On 1 February 2021, Minamino signed for Southampton on loan for the remainder of the 2020–21 season.
 Five days later, Minamino scored on his debut for the Saints in a 2–3 away league defeat by Newcastle United.
-He went on to feature ten times for Saints until the end of the season, in the Premier League.
+He went on to feature ten times for Saints until the end of the season, in the Premier League, scoring twice.
 He rejoined Liverpool for the 2021–22 season.

 2021–22 season

 On 20 November 2021, Minamino netted his first goal at Anfield for Liverpool in a 4–0 home win against Arsenal.
 On 22 December 2021, Minamino scored the last-minute equaliser against Leicester City in the EFL Cup.
 The match eventually went to a penalty shoot-out, and although Minamino missed his penalty, Liverpool went through 5–4 on penalties.
-Minamino was an unused substitute as Liverpool went on to win the competition by defeating Chelsea 10–11 on penalties at the final on 27 February, with the game ending 0–0 after extra time.
+Minamino was an unused substitute as Liverpool went on to win the competition by beating Chelsea 10–11 on penalties at the final on 27 February, with the game ending 0–0 after extra time.

-On 6 February 2022, Minamino scored in a 3–1 win against Cardiff City in the FA Cup fourth round, and two goals in the fifth round to take Liverpool to the quarter-finals.
-Liverpool went on to win the competition on 15 May by defeating Chelsea in the final, which ended in a 0–0 draw after extra time and Liverpool winning 5–6 in the penalty shoot-out, although Minamino was not named in Liverpool's matchday squad.
+On 6 February 2022, Minamino scored in a 3–1 win against Cardiff City in the 2021–22 FA Cup fourth round, and two goals in the fifth round to take Liverpool to the quarter-finals.
+Liverpool went on to win the competition on 15 May by beating Chelsea in the final, which ended in a 0–0 draw after extra time and Liverpool winning 5–6 in the penalty shoot-out, although Minamino was not named in Liverpool's matchday squad.